awsdocs/amazon-sagemaker-developer-guide/doc_source/xgboost.md

 + [Tune an XGBoost Model](xgboost-tuning.md)
 + [XGBoost Previous Versions](xgboost-previous-versions.md)

-## How to Use Amazon SageMaker XGBoost<a name="xgboost-modes"></a>
+## How to Use SageMaker XGBoost<a name="xgboost-modes"></a>

-With Amazon SageMaker, you can use XGBoost as a built\-in algorithm or framework\.
+With SageMaker, you can use XGBoost as a built\-in algorithm or framework\.
 By using XGBoost as a framework, you have more flexibility and access to more advanced scenarios, such as k\-fold cross\-validation, because you can customize your own training scripts\.
 + **Use XGBoost as a framework**

   Use XGBoost as a framework to run your customized training scripts that can incorporate additional data processing into your training jobs\.
-In the following code example, you can find how Amazon SageMaker Python SDK provides the XGBoost API as a framework in the same way it provides other framework APIs, such as TensorFlow, MXNet, and PyTorch\.
+In the following code example, you can find how SageMaker Python SDK provides the XGBoost API as a framework in the same way it provides other framework APIs, such as TensorFlow, MXNet, and PyTorch\.

   ```
   import boto3